WORLD LITERATURE I (ENG 251)

 Remember--your essay should have a point to it; it should be able to answer a reader's question: SO WHAT?

-Plan to write for more than an hour.
-You should develop an essay of not less than five hundred words; it may be longer if you need to say more about your topic.
+Plan to write for about two hours.
+You should develop an essay of eight hundred to one thousand words; it may be longer if you need to say more about your topic.
 You may bring notes and articles to the testing center; the notes and articles will be stapled to your test and returned to me.
-You may also bring your textbook and course guide to the testing center.
+You may also bring your textbook to the testing center.
+If you are using electronic texts, you may bring up to ten pages printed out to use for the exam; this will force you to plan carefully in advance.
 You may not bring a draft of the essay, or completed Activities.
 Be sure to support any statements you make with examples from the texts themselves.
 The purpose of this exam is to encourage you to demonstrate your own understanding and thinking about what you have read; there is no simple, single answer to any of these questions.

 For the exam itself, discuss the group you have selected.
 Look at the similarities and differences between/among the works in your group.
 Be sure to ask yourself, "so what?" and try to answer that question.
 This will help you to focus your discussion.
 Be sure to use plenty of specific examples from the texts you choose to support your ideas.